How to generate or use Application Credentials via CLI on Eumetsat Elasticity

 The name of the new application credential will be foo-dev-member4, will be used by role _member_ and so on.
 The part of the command starting with | jq -r prints only the values of credentials id and secret as you have to enter those value into the clouds.yml file in order to activate the recognition part of the process.

-Step 5 Enter id and secret Into the clouds.yml File
+Step 4 Enter id and secret into clouds.yml

 You are now going to store the values of id and secret that the cloud has sent to you.
 Once stored, future openstack commands will use these value to authenticate to the cloud without using any kind of password.

 The place to store id and secret is a file called clouds.yml.
-It resides on your local computer in one of these three locations:
+It may reside on your local computer in one of these three locations:

 $HOME/.config/openstack/clouds.yml